 If you have suffered a significant injury that you believe someone else is responsible for, you will probably benefit from hiring a personal injury lawyer.
 In most cases, you will come out ahead even after paying your legal fees since many personal injury lawyers triple or even quadruple the compensation that their client receives.

 Contact an experienced Stuart personal injury lawyer at (772) 444-7000 if you’ve been injured in an accident in South Florida.
-Kibbey Wagner Injury & Car Accident Lawyers Stuart offers free initial consultations.
+Kibbey Wagner Injury & Car Accident Lawyers offers free initial consultations.